Dentures: A Complete Guide to False Teeth Options and Costs

 Cleaning and maintenance

-If you don’t clean your dental appliance properly, not only are you increasing your chances of gum disease and tooth decay but you’ll probably develop bad breath because of all the bacteria sticking to it.
+If you don’t clean your dental appliance properly, not only are you increasing your chances of gum disease and tooth decay, but you’ll probably develop bad breath because of all the bacteria sticking to it.
+Plus, your dentures may start to taste funny.
 Cleaning also helps to reduce the chances of staining.

 This video animation shows what your cleaning routine might look like:

 Whatever routine you follow, one good tip is to clean your false teeth over a sink full of water or a folded towel.
-The reason for this is if you drop them, they are less likely to break.
+The reason for this is it makes them less likely to break if you drop them.

 Meanwhile, you should maintain good oral hygiene practices to keep your remaining natural teeth clean.
 Brush twice a day with fluoride toothpaste and floss at least once a day.

 There are three things that will mean you need to replace your appliance:

 - General wear and tear (erosion, staining, etc.)

 - Changes to the shape of your mouth causing a poor fit